cloudmesh-community/book/chapters/prg/python/python.md

 However, you can assume that if you call `keys()` and `values()` in sequence, the order of elements will at least correspond in both methods.
-In the above example Age corresponds to 100, Name to `Albert`, and Class to Scientist, and you will observe the same correspondence in general as long as *`keys()` and `values()` are called one right after the other*.
+In the example Age corresponds to 100, Name to `Albert`, and Class to Scientist, and you will observe the same correspondence in general as long as *`keys()` and `values()` are called one right after the other*.